shepuk/Project2-Match3-Game/README.md

 #### Manual Testing
 - Multiple browsers and devices were used to test the application.
+- The deployed website was also tested againt the development version to ensure everythign worked as expected.
+- BrowserStack was used for their large variety of testing functionalty.
+I was able to test the app on over 50 devices including OS, tablets and mobiles.
 - Modern browsers such as Chrome, Firefox and Edge display and load content as expected.
 Older browsers such as Internet Explorer are not compatible with this website - due to features such as drag and drop, and some styling choices.
 - Mobile browsers handle styling and responsive design very well.
 Thanks to some built-in JavaScript handlers, I was also able to incorporate a control scheme for mobile users.
 - Friends and family were utilised to test links, spelling, design and responsiveness.